ramgopireddy/ocp-gitops/README.md

 ![gitops_6](images/gitops_6.png)

-The job will never finish as it has infinite loop defined in the pod, and hence the job `testjob1` will never get to start.
+The job will never finish as it has an infinite loop defined in the pod, and hence the job `testjob1` will never get to start.

 As a result, this application will never reach a "Healthy" and "Sync" status.
 We can see that in the GUI, and also through CLI: